marcusoftnet/marcusoftnet.github.io/_posts/2007-06-04-teamsystem-msbuild-and-clickonce.md

    class="small">`<RemoveDir Directories="$(ClickOnceDropLocation)" /><MakeDir Directories="$(ClickOnceDropLocation)" />`
 2. Then do a MSBuild-publish.
 This creates variables/output that contains the files for the ClickOnce-deployment.
-All important for this task to execute sucessfully is that you controll the versionnumber (which we do as shown above).
+All important for this task to execute successfully is that you controll the version number (which we do as shown above).
    The task is executed as follows:
    <span
    class="small">`<MSBuild Targets="Publish" Projects="@(ClickOnceProjects)"Properties="%(ClickOnceProjects.ProjectPublishProperties);%(ClickOnceProjects.DeploymentPublishProperties); PublishUrl=%(ClickOnceProjects.DeploymentFolderClient); MinimumRequiredVersion=$(Major).$(Minor).$(Build).$(Revision); ApplicationVersion=$(Major).$(Minor).$(Build).$(Revision)"><Output TaskParameter="TargetOutputs" ItemName="PublishTargetOutputs"/></MSBuild>`